UCL-ARC/museum_of_dreams/README.md

 The staging one is http://museumofdreams.eu-west-2.elasticbeanstalk.com/ and is built from the `development` branch

-The more public versions are https://museumofdreamworlds.org and https://staging.museumofdreamworlds.org
+The offical versions are https://museumofdreamworlds.org and https://staging.museumofdreamworlds.org

-Development should be done locally and staged to the website.
-At present this is not a production version.
+Development should be done locally and staged to the staging website before putting the code on production.

 ## Getting Started